FAQs

 What happens to the incense as it's warmed?

 After some time on the incense warmer, the incense will begin to look “toasted” (think of bread after it’s been in the toaster).
 This is normal, and is especially common with delicate herbs such as rose.
-However, the incense material will not change form or turn to ash.
+However, the incense does not liquify or turn to ash.

 Is your product pet friendly?